-If possible, you may wish to have the girls dissect owl pellets before or after this activity.
+If possible, you may wish to have participants dissect owl pellets before or after this activity.
 Owl pellets are available from science stores online and typically cost about \$2 or \$3 apiece.
-Most kits include bone charts to help girls identify the animals in the pellets.
+Most kits include bone charts to help participants identify the animals in the pellets.

-Have the girls wash their hands before beginning this activity.
+Have the participants wash their hands before beginning this activity.
 Allow 5 minutes for the background discussion and for explaining how the model will work.